REGULATION I Changes in Rules or Regulations

 U9 B Female may affiliate from U9 C Female and U9 D Female

 U9 C Female may affiliate from U9 D Female and from U7 Advanced * with Comets Zone Executive approval

 U9 D Female may affiliate from U7 Advanced Female * with Comets Zone Executive approval.

-10. SMHA teams playing in non-SMHA leagues such as the SAAHL and the SFHL must submit their affiliate forms using the Hockey Sask affiliate forms. ** Forms must still be submitted to the SMHA office for the affiliate players to be registered properly.
+10. SMHA teams playing in non-SMHA leagues such as the SAAHL and the SFHL must submit their affiliate forms using Hockey Sask affiliate forms. ** Forms must still be submitted to the SMHA office for the affiliate players to be registered properly online on the HCR.